Frequently Asked Questions

 Will I go to the closest hospital?

 You will receive the most appropriate care.
-Sometimes this will be one over the phone, our staff treating you at home.
+Sometimes this will involve being triaged by someone over the phone or our staff treating you at home.
 When you do need to go to hospital, we will take you to the most appropriate care facility, which might not be the nearest hospital.

 What aircraft do you use?

 We have two Airbus H145 helicopters based in Glasgow and Inverness.
 We also have two King Air 200c fixed wing aircraft based in Aberdeen and Glasgow.
 Scotland's Charity Air Ambulance also have two EC135-T2is helicopters based at Perth Airport and Aberdeen.

 An ambulance can only turn on its sirens in an emergency situation.
 It is then up to the discretion of the driver of the ambulance to decide when to use sirens and lights or just the lights.
 They will usually switch their sirens on when approaching junctions or traffic to alert people and vehicles to the presence of an ambulance before they can be seen.

 What is the speed limit for an ambulance?

 An ambulance has to obey the same traffic laws (including speed limits) as other vehicles unless it is an emergency situation.
 In an emergency an ambulance gets dispensation from obeying certain traffic laws including the speed limit.

 In an emergency it is up to the discretion of the driver to decide the best speed to get to or transport the patient to hospital while minimising the risk to other road users.